-After generating the scene-based information, audio generative model can produce scene-based noise that aligns with these scene-based information specifications.
-TTA is an emerging application focused on synthesizing diverse audio samples from text prompts.
-Early TTA models, as noted in~\cite{ref37,ref38}, primarily used one-hot labels, which constrained the label space and generative capabilities, leading to monotonous audio outputs.
-Conversely, natural descriptive text provides richer and more detailed information for audio synthesis.
-Recent advances in diffusion-based generative models~\cite{ref39,ref40} have demonstrated remarkable content creation and comprehension capabilities.
-The first diffusion-based TTA system, Diffsound~\cite{ref9}, significantly outperformed previous models by generating quantized discrete tokens from mel-spectrograms via diffusion.
-AudioGen~\cite{ref41}, using an autoregressive model in discrete waveform space, later surpassed Diffsound.
-Subsequently, AudioLDM~\cite{ref42}, inspired by~\cite{ref43}, pioneered continuous Latent Diffusion Models~(LDMs), achieving superior quality and efficiency compared to discrete token-based systems.
-Leading TTA systems like Tango~\cite{ref44} and Make-an-Audio~\cite{ref45} have since integrated LDMs, improving latent space denoising.
-Building on these advancements, this paper proposes SNAS, which integrates TTA-generated scene-based noise into the speech signal to create scene-based speech.
+Once the scene-specific parameters are established, generative TTA models can synthesize background noise that aligns with these specifications.
+TTA is an emerging field focused on generating diverse audio samples from natural language prompts.
+Early TTA models~\citep{ref37,ref38} primarily relied on one-hot labels, which restricted the label space and limited generative variety, often resulting in monotonous outputs.
+In contrast, natural language descriptions provide richer, more nuanced information for audio synthesis.

+Recent breakthroughs in diffusion-based generative models~\citep{ref39,ref40} have demonstrated remarkable capabilities in both content comprehension and creation.
+Diffsound~\citep{ref9}, the first diffusion-based TTA model, significantly outperformed its predecessors by generating quantized discrete tokens from mel-spectrograms.
+This was followed by AudioGen~\citep{ref41}, which utilized an autoregressive model in a discrete waveform space to surpass Diffsound’s performance.
+Subsequently, AudioLDM~\citep{ref42} pioneered the use of continuous Latent Diffusion Models (LDMs), achieving superior audio quality and efficiency compared to discrete token-based systems.
+Other leading models, such as Tango~\citep{ref44} and Make-an-Audio~\citep{ref45}, have since adopted LDMs to refine latent space denoising.
+Building on these advancements, this paper proposes SNAS, a framework that integrates TTA-generated environmental noise into speech signals to produce realistic, scene-aware speech.